EugGolovanov/TorchClippedOptimizers/README.md

 # TorchClippedOptimizers

-to improve optimization methods by clipping off heavy-tailed gradient.
+`torch-clip` a library to improve optimization methods by clipping off heavy-tailed gradient.
 This makes it possible to increase the accuracy and speed of convergence during the training of neural networks on a specific number of tasks
 ------------
 ## our clipping methods